StupidHod/jetcd/Documentation/EtcdLease.md

 1. This function will end the backgroud scheduler.
 2. It will close the StreamObserver to etcd

+## setEtcdLeaseHandler function
+1. This function set EtcdLeaseHandler for etcd lease client
+2. The EtcdLeaseHandler interface:
+     * onKeepAliveRespond
+     It will be called when lease client receive response from etcd
+     * onLeaseExpired
+     It will be called when any lease expire and removed from etcd.
+     * onError
+     It will be called when some exception occurred.

 ## keepAlive function
 1. It will create a Lease Object, and keep the lease alive.
 2. It will add the created lease object to the keepAlives map.